Studying Abroad Process.

 Development of comprehension skills to allow for understanding of all forms of spoken language and written texts.
 Emphasis on communication skills for the fluent expression of ideas and argument both orally and in written form.

-ECLA typically offers students three levels of language instruction, beginning, intermediate and advanced.
-Placement tests determine each student’s enrolment level.
+Bard College Berlin typically offers students three levels of language instruction, beginning, intermediate and advanced.
+Placement tests determine each student’s enrollment level.

 Freie Universität Berlin